 You can see how, when I’m pretty well stocked with food, there’s not a lot of counter space!
 Admittedly, we have way too many apples right now.
 But, still.
 I like to keep fresh fruit and veggies out on the counter (if they don’t need to be in the fridge) so I know I have them.
 If I put that mango in a basket somewhere, I would totally forget about it and wonder what the weird smell was a week later.
 I use a small shelf to keep other things I like to have out all the time, like olive oil, balsamic vinegar, and salt and pepper.
 The shelf is tiny, but it keeps these things off the counter!

-We have the toaster oven sitting pretty on top of the microwave because they fit pretty perfectly, and, obviously, there’s just no more room.
-As long as it’s stable and heat safe, stacking life thing is a great space saver!
+We have the toaster oven sitting pretty on top of the microwave because they stack kind of perfectly, and, obviously, there’s just no more room.
+As long as it’s stable and heat safe, stacking is a great space saver!

 I think a lot of people have a problem with tupperware containers…and we did, too.
 When we moved into this apartment, we chucked over half the storage containers we had.
 We just didn’t use them.
 My best advice is to only keep what you regularly use, and throw the others out.
 A small, manageable collection will be much easier to deal with.
 Plus, once they’re washed, stack them with the others that are the same size!
 Don’t just throw them in there!
 That’s when you get tupperware avalanche.